 To clarify, my concerns are about the beginning of a deterioration process and not a specific turning point, I’m not calling a top here and now.
 We’ve heard warning shots and should watch closely for corresponding signs of weakness across leading indicators.
 And even then, the business cycle could still take months (even years) to ultimately turn.

 The bottom line is I’m not calling for an imminent recession or crash in 2019, but the chances look higher now than they did last year.
 Just as Q4 was not the time to cash-out and expect market Armageddon, now is not the time to enthusiastically overweight stocks and expect a sustained rally.
-That’s especially true for US equities which I think are among the priciest and riskiest at present.
+That’s especially true for US equities which I think are among the priciest and riskiest in the world right now.

 Victor K. Lai, CFA